 How did The Traveling Contractor come to be?

 The Traveling Contractor owner decided to also provide weekly rentals to contractors with her property.
-After four years of renting to them, she was convinced she had made the right decision in providing short-term rentals to traveling contractors.
+After years of renting to them, she was convinced she had made the right decision in providing short-term rentals to traveling contractors and still does.
 These hard workers leave early in the morning and come home late in the evening.
 They do not have time to tear up property like other types of renters in her experience.
 The traveling contractor often goes home to visit family on the weekends.They appreciate a temporary place to stay while away from home that is fully furnished, affordable, clean, and with at least a micro/frig, if not a kitchenette or full kitchen.
+Some rent by the month, but usually can't sign a lease because they never know when they will be sent to another location to work.
 A rental unit does not have to be an upscale place to stay, but it does need to be clean and comfortable.
 Per night rates can get expensive, and a weekly rate is more affordable and preferred for some even if staying in a motel...while others staying longer may prefer monthly rent and be willing to pay their on utilities.

-There are other things traveling contractors need to know when they are in a different location from home, like: the best restaurants, discounts, the closest shopping, and locations of churches, etc. This site can save the traveling contractor time and money by having everything in one location they can access for free.
+This site can save the traveling contractor time and money by having everything in one location they can access for free.
 The United States is a big country to cover and we need the help of our traveling contractor friends.
 After establishing ourselves with housing, we have plans to expand.
 Contract workers contact us to let us know what you would like to see on this site so it becomes your one stop landing to find everything you need.
 As you travel, tell the temporary housing places and RV parks you find (if you like them) about us so they can list on this site.
 Tell your employer about the site.
 Tell your fellow contractors about the website so they will know where to go look.
 What do you need that we may not know?
-We also pay you for referrals of landlords and RV parks.
 Contact us.
 We are waiting to hear from you.
 Start your search by clicking on your state of interest.
 Like Us on Facebook.
 Google +1 us on our website.

 The Traveling Contractor